5 Habits of Successful SingersMar 25, 2021

 To better explain practice, we need to talk about muscle memory.
 Essentially, if we do the same thing enough times, our brains kind of make short cuts to make those repetitive tasks easier.
 Eventually, we won't even be thinking about these tasks, they just happen - sometimes without us noticing.

 That's the goal when it comes to vocal techniques.
 To start with, many vocal techniques require a lot of concentration.
 But if we practice them enough, they become muscle memory, and that means we don't have to think about the technique anymore.
 We can just sing a song, and the technique will happen - without us noticing - and that's how we get better at singing.
 (It's also how we can use so many different techniques at once - it's all in the muscle memory.)

 Regular practice is what builds that muscle memory, so make sure you're doing your exercises regularly and the muscle memory will take care of the rest.

 5. They're Persistent

 This is maybe the most important thing - just keep trying!
 Fun fact: I spent an entire year working on my breathing.
 An entire year.
 I didn't do any other techniques in that year, just constant breathing.
 Of course I could have given up, but if I did that I wouldn't be writing this right now.
 Instead, I just kept on trying.
 The result?
 Breathing is now my favourite technique.
-So it doesn't matter how long you take to learn something, you will get there eventually.
+(I also learned a lot in that year about how not to teach breathing, so I'm glad to say most of my students get the hang of it far quicker than I did.)
+It doesn't matter how long you take to learn something, you will get there eventually.

 It really doesn't matter how talented you are, if you keep these five things in mind, you can absolutely become an incredible singer.